Back to top

 • Oversee development of strategic program guidance and joint planning objectives for resources in support of the SAPR program, and make recommendations on modifications to policy, law, and regulations needed to ensure the continuing availability of such resources.

-SAPRO is comprised of eight teams dedicated to various SAPR program efforts.
+SAPRO is comprised of five teams dedicated to various SAPR program efforts.
 These teams include:

 • Director’s Action Group (strategy and public affairs)